History of Trinity College, Oxford: Recent history (1939–present)

 With the broadening of state funding for poorer students, Trinity's pre-war attachment to the middle classes looked increasing outmoded; the college found it difficult to throw off its reputation for racism.
 The rivalry with Balliol was reinvigorated, leading to several well-publicised events, including the blacking up of the Trinity first VIII rowing team (1952) and the turfing of the Trinity JCR by Balliol students (1963).
 Slowly, however, most of the college's stricter traditions fell away.
 The period of liberalisation accelerated under Norrington's successor Alexander Ogston.
 Trinity gained its first female lecturer in 1968, overnight guests were allowed from 1972 and weekend guests from 1974, and the late-night curfew was effectively abolished in 1977.
 By that time, college had also shifted from the employment of college servants to a professionalised body of staff more in keeping with the realities of post-war jobs market.
 The result was that breakfast and lunch became self-service as a result and the first on-site student kitchen facilities provided in 1976.
 In addition, the JCR started taking direct control of its own funds from 1972.
 By far the most significant change, however, was the admission of the first women to Trinity from October 1979, though the transition was ultimately a smooth one.
 The first female fellow was elected in 1984, completing the shift in day-to-day workings from monastic priory to modern college.

-In 2017, the college’s first woman president, Hilary Boulding, celebrated sixteen women alumni in a poster and booklet entitled "Feminae Trinitatis".
+In 2017, the college's first woman president, Hilary Boulding, celebrated sixteen women alumni in a poster and booklet entitled "Feminae Trinitatis".
 They included Dame Frances Ashcroft, Siân Berry, Dame Sally Davies, Olivia Hetreed, Kate Mavor, Sarah Oakley, Roma Tearne, and the opera singer Claire Booth.

 In 2019, the Cumberbatch Building was demolished to make way for the new Levine Building.
-This is due to be finished at the end 2021 and will include 46 new student bedrooms, an auditorium, teaching rooms, a function room, and a café.
+This was due to be finished at the end of 2021 and to include 46 new student bedrooms, an auditorium, teaching rooms, a function room, and a café.
 It is named in recognition of Peter Levine, who studied at Trinity in the 1970s, whose transformational donation in memory of his parents allowed this project, and many other notable college-wide initiatives, to take shape.